morgant/tools-osx/README.md

 OVERVIEW
 --------

-A small collection of command line tools that I've developed for Mac OS X over the years, à la NextStep/Mac OS X's `open`, `pbcopy`, `pbpaste`, etc. These are mostly `bash` scripts as an exercise in honing my bash-fu.
+A small collection of command line tools that I've developed for Mac OS X over the years, à la NextStep/Mac OS X's `open`, `pbcopy`, `pbpaste`, etc. These are mostly `bash` scripts as an exercise in honing my bash-fu, but a number of Perl & Ruby scripts have been submitted by others.

 TOOLS
 -----